 Because the goodness of our plans often lies in the soundness of our expectations.

-Can you remember your own ideas and expectations?
+Do you remember your honeymoon ideas and expectations?

 How about post-marriage misconceptions and adjustments?